-However, MCSO submits that the Monitor inappropriately assesses compliance with this Paragraph by scrutinizing completed misconduct investigations and determining whether those investigations met the requirements of other paragraphs that specifically govern misconduct investigations, including the timeliness requirements of Paragraph 204, as amended.
-As a result of this approach, the Monitor's methodology inappropriately applies the requirements of other paragraphs to assess Paragraph 33.
+MCSO submits that it is in compliance with this Paragraph because MCSO Personnel who engage in Discriminatory Policing will be subjected to administrative Discipline and referred for criminal prosecutions, when appropriate, as stated in the Monitor's Reports.
+(Doc.
+3198 at 40.)
+The Monitor inappropriately assesses compliance with this Paragraph by scrutinizing completed misconduct investigations and determining whether those investigations met the requirements of other Paragraphs that specifically govern misconduct investigations, including the timeliness requirements of Paragraph 204, as amended.
+As a result of this approach, the Monitor's methodology inappropriately applies the requirements of other Paragraphs to assess Paragraph 33.
 Rather, the Monitor should assess the requirements of Paragraph 33 alone.

 Here, Paragraph 33's plain language requires that MCSO personnel who engage in Discriminatory Policing be subject to administrative discipline-and referred for criminal prosecution when appropriate-and for MCSO to provide clear, written guidelines regarding the consequences for engaging in Discriminatory Policing.
 For Paragraph 33 to apply to MCSO personnel, an investigation into alleged Discriminatory Policing must have already been completed and MCSO Personnel must have already been found to have engaged in the alleged Discriminatory Policing.
-Imposing a timeliness requirement into the investigation to determine if MCSO personnel engaged in Discriminatory Policing is simply inappropriate, as Paragraph 33 pertains to what happens after the investigation has been completed.
+Imposing a timeliness requirement into the investigation to determine if MCSO personnel engaged in Discriminatory Policing is simply inappropriate and illogical, as Paragraph 33 pertains to what happens after the investigation has concluded.
 Because MCSO has continuously complied with the specifics of Paragraph 33-as the Monitor has continuously found-MCSO asserts compliance with Paragraph 33.